The North Pole

 Day 1: Helsinki, Finland

-A day of leisure with time to explore the charming capital of Finland before meeting fellow travelers at Hilton Helsinki Hotel.
-The hotel is connected by walkway to the airport terminal.
+A day of leisure with time to explore the charming capital of Finland before meeting fellow travelers at the hotel.

 Day 2: Murmansk, Russia